 Carl (Charles) Grieb and Catherine Mammel were attendents at Wilhelm and Salome's wedding at Zion Lutheran on Rogers Corners.
 They had the following children:

-CHILDREN OF WILHELM GRIEB AND SALOMA MAMMEL
+CHILDREN OF WILHELM GRIEB AND SALOME MAMMEL

-• CATHERINE EMMA GRIEB was born on 21 Mar 1873 in Lima Township, Washtenaw Co.
+• KATHERINE EMMA GRIEB was born on 21 Mar 1873 in Lima Township, Washtenaw Co.
 Michigan.
-She married JOHANN GEORGE ZAHN on 20 Apr 1899 and they had two kids: Johann and Bertha.
-Catherine died on 18 Nov 1941 in Chelsea, Washtenaw Co., Michigan.
+She married JOHANN GEORGE ZAHN (1871-1950) on 20 Apr 1899 and they had two kids: Johann Rudolph "John" (1902-1950) and Bata Martha Grieb (Eschelbach, 1904-1944).
+Katherine died on 18 Nov 1941 and is buried at Zion Lutheran Cemetery in Chelsea, Washtenaw Co., Michigan.

-• KARL CHARLES "CHARLIE" GRIEB was born on 29 Mar 1874 in Lima Township, Washtenaw County, Chelsea, Michigan.
-He married MARY MAGDALENA LOEFFLER and they had a son, Wilbur in 1897.
+• KARL CHARLES "CHARLIE" GRIEB was born on 29 Mar 1874 in Lima Township, Washtenaw County, Michigan.
+On 12 Nov 1896 he married MARY MAGDALENA LOEFFLER (1877-1957) in Freedom Township, Washtenaw, Michigan, and they had a son, Wilburt George Grieb (1898-1993).
+Karl died on 15 Nov 1947 in Freedom Township, Washtenaw Co., Michigan.

 • WILHELM GRIEB was born in July of 1875.
 He died on 31 Aug 1875.